Golden Diamond Space Enclosing System

 Using the Geometry of the Rhombic Triacontahedron

 The Rhombic Triacontahedron provides both the diamond shapes (rhombs) and 3-dimensional geometry. used to define this space enclosing system.
-One distinct advantage of this system is all faces are identical.
+One distinct advantage of this system is that all rhombs identical.
 Thus it would simplify manufacturing and reduce material costs.

 Here are three basic methods for adding tiers to create domes with the Golden Diamond system.
 All three approaches share the same plan view (upper left).
 On the upper right is the ‘Star‘ method.
 In the lower left is the ‘Simple‘ method, while the ‘Full‘ Method in in the lower right.